 How much should I list my item for?

 It is often so hard to find the right price for your item.
-A few key considerations are provided below to help you determine what it should be.
+A few key points are provided below to help you determine what it should be.

 Firstly, you should take into consideration the cost of making the item, including the cost of the materials as well as your time and effort.
 What price would you feel good about receiving for your product?
 Keep in mind that it may take longer to produce your item in the beginning, but over time each item will be easier to make so your profits will improve.